Protecting the Best Interests of Children in San Diego for Over 30 years

 Every family's needs are unique.
 I handle each case with care and respect for your specific situation.
 San Diego County families also benefit from local resources, including support from the East County Regional Center in El Cajon, just minutes from central La Mesa.
 Using resources close to home can reduce travel and help your case move forward smoothly.

-Enforcement of Child Support Orders in La Mesa
+Enforcement of Child Support Orders in La Mesa, El Cajon, and Lemon Grove

 Enforcing a child support order in La Mesa relies on a clear process through the San Diego County courts and the Department of Child Support Services.
 If a parent falls behind on payments, the court may use measures such as wage garnishment, bank levy, or suspension of driver's licenses to collect the owed amount.
 Courts focus on the child's well-being and act to maintain regular payments that support their needs.